 The most poignant memorial on the walkway is the shoe sculptures which honour the Jews who were executed by the fascist Arrow Cross militiamen during World War II.
 The victims were ordered to take off their shoes before they were shot by the water’s edge.

 Our exploration continued… beautiful churches and delicious hot chocolate.

-By now we had worked up an appetite and were very excited to take up our reservation at the New York Cafe.
+By now we had worked up an appetite and were very excited to take up our reservation at the New York Cafe, Budapest.
 New York Cafe Budapest holds the title for being the world’s most beautiful cafe… in Italian Renaissance-style, with sparkling chandeliers dangling from high ceilings adorned by spectacular frescoes, it’s one of the oldest cafes in town dating back 125 years and on its busiest days it welcomes 2,000 customers!
 The resident band plays classical melodies – a MUST DO while in Budapest.
 The tea and pastries were to die for.

 We now needed to walk off our delicious High Tea.
 We were interested to spot the Columbo statue, which is a life-sized bronze work on Falk Miksa Street depicting Peter Falk in the role of the fictional police detective Columbo.
 At the Columbo statue’s feet is a statue of Columbo’s dog, Dog… bizarre as there is no known relationship between the two Falks?!

 We took a train back to the centre and continued to walk along the Danube, crossed the river took the Venicular to the castle.
 We wondered around enjoying the views and stopped off for another snack of goulash and langos!

 We then hiked to the top of Gellert Hill from our hotel.
 Stunning views and posing for pics.

 We then stopped by the Cave Church, a tiny church built into the Gellért cave system and the Citadel.
 Budapest Cave Church: Sziklatemplom ut. – a service was in full swing which was a privilige to witness.